 With the recent rebranding of the main player in the field – Facebook rebranding to Meta.1 I think that in the future, visiting social media will look more and more like the world described by Ernest Cline in his masterpiece Ready Player One.2

 A futuristic dystopia.
 A place where the real world sucks.
 Where people consider talking to someone a chore.
 Connection, closeness, ambition are replaced by detachment and dogmatic slumber.
-Society is satisfied with shallow thoughts and the pursuit of artificially created stimuli in an imaginary world.
+Society will be satisfied with shallow thoughts and the pursuit of artificially created stimuli in an imaginary world.

 If you still think that life is impossible without impulsive scrolling.
 That social connection only happens through a plastic screen – soon a VR set.
 Hopefully, in this post, I’ll convince you otherwise…

-That social media is to be avoided and that it’s about time to consider doing something other than doomscrolling.
+Persuade you that social media is to be avoided, and that it’s about time to consider doing something other than doomscrolling.

 Is Disconnecting From Social Media Healthy?